Sunan Gunungjati: Early life

 There is much historical uncertainty as to his early life and later career in the Indonesian Archipelago.
-Some say that he was born in Pasai, one of the earliest centres of Islam in Southeast Asia; whilst others say that he was born in Pajajaran, capital of his maternal grandfather's Kingdom of Sunda.
+Some say that he was born in Pasai, one of the earliest centres of Islam in Southeast Asia; whilst others say that he was born in Pajajaran, the capital of his maternal grandfather's Kingdom of Sunda.
 He is reported to have married a sister of Trenggana, Sultan of Demak, and to have led military expeditions for Demak against Sunda.
 As Fatahillah defeated the Portuguese at their base in Sunda Kelapa, he renamed it Jayakarta in 1527.

 To this day, his victory over the Portuguese is commemorated as the official anniversary of the founding of Jakarta.
 The many conflicting stories about Sunan Gunungjati led some scholars to conclude that he might be a conflation of more than one historical figure.

 Education

 Syarif Hidayatullah studied Islam under the guidance of venerated scholars in Egypt, some of whom probably included leading Sufis, during his fourteen years of peregrinations overseas.
 It is assumed that he must have also undertaken his pilgrimage to Mecca and Medina.